aperasmo/YOOBEE_MSE800/Week3/Activity4_Files/YB_meta.md

 The system will records:
 - Student enrollment – Identifies which student is registered in which class
 - Instructor assignment – Specifies which instructor teaches each class
-- Academic outcome – Records the student’s final result in the clas
+- Academic outcome – Records the student’s final result in the class

 # Main entities